 If Twitter is one of the leading ways in which you receive your crypto news, this is the podcast for you.
 You’ll be able to listen to many of the people you interact with every day.

 He’s also a bestselling author.
-His three books—Mastering Bitcoin, The internet of Money, and The internet of Money Volume Two—have all been mega hits.
+His three books—Mastering Bitcoin, The Internet of Money, and The Internet of Money Volume Two—have all been mega hits.

-Hosted by Brian Fabian Crain, Sebastien Couture, and Meher Roy, the Epicenter podcast has a back catalog of more than 250 episodes.
+Hosted by Brian Fabian Crain, Sebastien Couture, and Meher Roy, the Epicenter crypto podcast has a back catalog of more than 250 episodes.

 Originally called Epicenter Bitcoin, the show’s focus has since broadened.
 Today, it looks at all the start-up businesses and open source projects that are using blockchains and cryptocurrencies as part of their long-term goals.